Greg-T8/Notebook/topics/concepts/unit_testing.md

 <img src='img/20240150-045006.png' width=500px>

 When needing to prioritize, resistance to refactoring is non-negotiable because whether a test possesses this attribute is mostly a binary choice: the test either has resistance to refactoring or it doesn't.
 The trade-off between the attributes comes down to choice between protection against regressions and fast feedback.

+Tests must focus on the "what", not the "how"!

 </details>